 Education Loan EMI Calculator – Student Loan Calculator India 2026

 Calculate education loan EMI for studies in India or abroad.
 Plan your student loan repayment with accurate monthly installments, total interest, and amortization schedule.
-Includes moratorium period calculation for realistic planning.
+Our calculator uniquely includes the moratorium period calculation for realistic financial planning.

 🎓 Education Loan EMI Calculator

-🏦 Bank Education Loan Calculator – Interest Rate Comparison 2026
+🏦 Bank Education Loan Interest Rate Comparison 2026

-Compare education loan rates from top Indian banks and NBFCs
+Compare education loan rates, processing fees, moratorium periods, and maximum tenures from top Indian banks and NBFCs.

 | Bank | Interest Rate | Processing Fee | Moratorium | Max Tenure |